 - Strength training.
 These exercises work your muscles to make them stronger and help build stronger bones.

 No matter what type of home workout you choose, try to make sure it includes exercises in each of these 3 groups.

-Circuit training is 1 type of routine you can do easily at home.
+Circuit training is one type of routine you can do easily at home.
 It involves doing short bursts of strength training exercises using light weights.
-You switch from 1 muscle group to the next with no breaks in between.
+You switch from one muscle group to the next with no breaks in between.
 This is an aerobic exercise that gets your heart rate up.